maniospas/Blombly/docs/basics/blocks.md

 of arbitrary preparations before calling methods.
 For example, one can declare configuration blocks that generate the arguments and inline them within the calling parenthesis.
 Blombly comes alongside several [macros](../advanced/preprocessor.md).
-One of this is `@signature => @expression`, which is a shorthand for code blocks that only consist of returning a value.
+One of them is `@signature => @expression`, which is a shorthand for code blocks that only consist of returning a value.
-This should not be confused with the `->` notation, which represents a consise return statement.
-As a mnemonic, think of the shorthand notation we present here as the amalgamation of various symbols from the equivalent `@signature = {->@expression}`.
 Below is an example that combines all terminology up to now.